 There might be mechanical issues with your central heating and cooling system.
 Duct issues are quite common.
 We need to get a grip on these.
 There are a variety of issues which can be acting together to make you uncomfortable.
 We talk about possible HVAC system defects here.

 You need a basic understanding of these fundamental issues, because contractors often leave it to you have provide the perspective.
 And you will find contractors who do want you know know perspective, and it is important that you get a sense of where they are “coming from”- is that hippy speak?- and understand that these contractors are not just trying to complicate things and scare you with details to get you buy something.

 Too often, your problem is usually filtered through the perspective of the service contractor you talk to.
 We discuss this propensity here.
 There are many things to watch out for, so we will try to armour you with facts and perspective.
 Let’s get started.Maybe the issue is with the upstairs

 It is good that you did not rush off and call the insulation contractor or the window replacement contractor.
 In fact, you are very much in the evaluation portion of understanding your particular situation.
 There is key information you need that will help you put in perspective what makes sense for your home.
 Here are notes on why a broader perspective can help.

 Who are you going to call?
 Where should you turn for help?

 We discuss this at length in our conversation to figure out what kind of professional makes the most sense for you to call if you have a comfort issue.
-It depends.
-Let move there.
-LINK
+Who Should You Call about a Home Comfort Issue?

 If you have any comments or questions, add them below.